TacRefineNet: Goal-Conditioned Tactile Grasp Refinement for Edge-Prominent Objects: Related Works

 \subsection{Tactile-Driven Policy Learning}

 Learning-based control for dexterous hands using tactile information has made rapid progress\cite{chen2025fbi,su2024sim2real,zhao2024tactile,liang2023visuo}.
 Yang et al. proposed TacGNN~\cite{yang2023tacgnn}, which learns blind manipulation from multi-finger tactile signals using graph neural networks and reinforcement learning.
 Pitz et al.~\cite{pitz2024tactilegoal} introduced goal-conditioned tactile RL for object alignment with proprioception and tactile input under known object geometry.
 While these methods demonstrate the potential of tactile sensing, they either rely on object priors or lack generalizable fine-grained control.
-In contrast, our approach employs a multi-branch tactile policy network that directly leverages current and target tactile images with proprioception to regress pose increment, enabling goal-driven regrasping without vision or retraining.
-Our proposed TacRefineNet first achieves millimeter-level accuracy for arbitrary target poses using only low-cost tactile sensors.
+In contrast, our approach employs a Siamese tactile policy network with shared encoders for the current and target observations, directly regressing pose increments from paired tactile images and their corresponding proprioceptive states.
+This design enables goal-driven regrasping without vision or target-specific retraining.
+TacRefineNet achieves millimeter-level accuracy for target poses using low-cost tactile sensors in the evaluated local refinement setting.